Compliance in SOS International

 As a minimum, SOS International expects our suppliers to:

 - Provide and record all information honestly and accurately, including but not limited to expenses, revenues, data and any other corporate information.
 Compliance with applicable accounting methods is required, as is cooperation with internal and external auditors

 - Safeguard any confidential information and personal data.
-Respect and protect the individual’s right to privacy by adhering to the agreement with SOS International and the Supplier Instructions for the processing of Personal Data (for instructions, please see appendix 1)
+Respect and protect the individual’s right to privacy by adhering to the agreement with SOS International and the Code of Conduct for the processing of Personal Data (for instructions, please see Appendix 1)

 - Abstain from fixing prices or otherwise restraining trade

 - Refrain from using illegal drugs, abuse alcohol or misuse legal drugs when conducting business with or on behalf of SOS International

 - Make no public statements on behalf of SOS International.
 Always forward any requests from the media regarding SOS International to our Communications Department

 Questions and observations including required reporting relating to this Code shall be directed to SOS International at:

 Mobility Division: The purpose and scope of this policy is to ensure that SOS International continually strives to enhance the company's environmental management system and overall environmental performance for the Mobility Division.

 The scope of the environmental management system therefore encompasses all activities and stakeholder interests (internal as well as external) related to SOS International's roadside assistance services.